gerkirill/resume/README.md

  - 2001-2002 - AMICO - desktop applications with Delphi, customization of dotproject appication (php + mysql)
  - 2003 - GFL - tech. support specialist
  - 2004 - GFL, afternic.com - LAMP programming

-since 2005 till now - Insign gmbh. - Senior programmer, member of the core team, team-lead at SML (scrum) and DCD projects.
+ - 2005-2014 - Insign gmbh. - Senior programmer, member of the core team, team-lead at SML (scrum) and DCD projects.
+ - since 2014 - work for the company having one of the largest online bookstores. - Senior programmer

 ## Some of the projects I worked on